 Cyber Security Recruitment Tips for Employers

-As of this year, 51% of businesses report a “problematic scarcity of cybersecurity capabilities,” It is predicted that by 2021, there will be more than 3.5 million vacant cybersecurity posts.
+As of this year, 51% of businesses report a “problematic scarcity of cybersecurity capabilities,” Researchers predict that by 2021, there will be more than 3.5 million vacant cybersecurity posts.
 If you think it’s hard to find experienced professionals with the right mix of soft and technical abilities to succeed in cybersecurity, try keeping them around.

-As the number of cyberattacks continues to rise, it’s reasonable that businesses are worried about being vulnerable due to a lack of qualified cybersecurity officers with the necessary technical expertise.
+As the number of cyber attacks continues to rise, it’s reasonable that businesses worry about vulnerability due to a lack of qualified cybersecurity officers with the necessary technical expertise.
 Recruiters are learning that the tried and true techniques of filling other IT posts do not transfer over into this industry as the demand for cybersecurity skills skyrockets and the supply dwindles.
 The following strategies have been effective in attracting and retaining top-tier cybersecurity talent.
 With the right recruitment tips and strategy, you can quickly source and hire the best professionals.

 1. Increase Your Financial Outlay

 Thmidring of experienced people requires more than just advertising a high salary.
-Given the options available, many mid- to late-career professionalswill likely prioritize employment that offersr growth and stimulation in their fields.
+Given the options available, many mid to late-career professionals will likely prioritize employment that offers growth and stimulation in their fields.

-Paying a market rate pay may not bknowentice top candidates, but it is still necessary to be reasonable.
-Most people who work in cybersecurity are aware of the high demand for their skilhe high value they bring to employers.
-Paying up to twice as much as you would for other IT roles for talent that is crucial to the Company’s success is reasonable.
+Paying a market rate pay may not attract top candidates, but it is still necessary to be reasonable.
+Cyber security professionals recognize the high demand and value of their skills.
+It is reasonable to offer double the pay compared to other IT roles to secure the vital talent for the Company’s success.

 2. Look for the Skills, not Only the Degree

 A lack of a bachelor’s or master’s degree is often a deal breaker for potential employers.
-Yet it’s crucial in cybersecurity to determine if these credentials are required.
+Yet it’s crucial in cyber security to determine if the candidates require these credentials.
 Regardless of academic credentials, a candidate should be considered if they demonstrate mastery of the skills your Company needs.
-Bug bounties and hackathons are two examples of competitions that might help uorganizationt based on ability rather than institutional status.
+Bug bounties and hackathons are two examples of competitions that might help organizations based on ability rather than institutional status.